 - It has a good base, but the material used for it is plastic

-The Audio Technica AT-LP120-USB is one of the best mid-range price turntables for DJs available on the market.
-The AT-LP120-USB is a direct-drive turntable with a high-torque motor under its anti-resonance aluminium stroboscopic platter.
-It’s S-shaped tone arm does very well in tracking your record grooves and has the already mentioned great-quality AT95E Dual Magnet phono cartridge on its disposal to do that.
+The Audio Technica AT-LP120-USB is one of the best mid-range budget turntables for DJs available on the market.
+The AT-LP120-USB is a direct drive turntable with a high-torque motor under its anti-resonance aluminium stroboscopic platter.
+It’s S-shaped tone arm does very well in tracking your record grooves and has the already mentioned great-quality AT95E Dual Moving Magnet phono cartridge on its disposal to do that.

 The turntable both sounds and looks awesome.
 If you take a look at the AT-LP12-USB, you’ll see an edgy-looking turntable with a metallic glare.
 It comes in black and silver and it has a base made out of plastic.
 There’s also a protective dust cover that comes with your AT-LP12-USB and it can be removed if needed.